SIMON MARAIS MATHEMATICS COMPETITION

 Amount: A$1,000 for individuals and A$2,000 for pairs, subject to reduction if necessary to ensure that the amount does not exceed that of any Top 10 prizes in the same Division and category.

 Number of prizes: In the East Division, a maximum of 4 to individuals and maximum of 4 to pairs, up to a maximum total of A$10,000.
-In the West Division: to be determined.
+In the West Division: a maximum of 4 to individuals and maximum of 4 to pairs, up to a maximum total of A$10,000.

 IMC Prizes for Performance on the Hardest Problem